Huegoxaga/notes/os/macos.md

 - Uninstall homebrew by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/uninstall.sh)"`.
   - This will remove all the packages installed by homebrew as well.
 - In Homebrew, a Formulae is a package which can be a command line tool.
 A Cask is an GUI App.
-  - Installed command tools are located in the `/usr/local/Cellar` folder, they will have alias in the `/user/local/bin` folder.
+  - Installed command tools are located in the `/usr/local/Cellar` folder, they will have alias in the `/user/local/opt` folder.
+    - run `brew --prefix <package>` to get the path of a package
   - Installed Apps are located in the `/Applications/`folder, they will have alias in the `/usr/local/Caskroom` with additional metadata.
 - `brew search` list all packages available from homebrew.
 - `brew update` update all packages
-- `brew outdated` list all outdated packages
+- `brew outdated` list all outdated packages and apps
-- `brew upgrade` update outdated packages
+- `brew upgrade` update outdated packages and apps
-- `brew cleanup && brew cask cleanup` troubleshoot and clean old versions
+- `brew cleanup` troubleshoot and clean old versions
-- `brew list` list installed packages
+- `brew list` list installed packages and apps
 - `brew install <PackageName>` install a package.
   - brew with distinguish some new package with pre-installed system package by prepending a `g` to its name. use `-with-default-names` will make them use their original names.
 - `brew uninstall <PackageName>` uninstall a package.
-- `brew home <PackageName>` open package homepage in browser.
+- `brew home <PackageName>` open package or app homepage in browser.
 - `brew tap <RepoName>` include an external repo.
 If a certain formulae is not found using `brew search`.
 The package can then be installed using `brew install`.
+  - `brew update-reset` reset tap records, or delete the `Taps` folder records will be auto installed when needed
+  - Taps are local copy of Git repos for Formulae and/or commands, located at `/usr/local/Homebrew/Library/Taps/homebrew/`
 - `brew doctor` run self diagnoses
-- `brew info <PackageName>` view the info for a package.
+- `brew info <PackageName>` view the info for a package or app
 - `brew deps --tree --installed` show installed packages and all their dependencies in tree
 - `brew leaves` List installed formulae that are not dependencies of another installed formula
 - Install Apps with Casks with similar commands by using `brew cask`:
   - `brew cask install <AppName>` install an app
     - `brew install --appdir="/<PathToAppFolder>" <AppName>` specify the app folder
-  - `brew cask list` list installed apps
-    - `brew cask list <keyword>` search app
-  - `brew cast home <PackageName>` open app homepage in browser.
-  - `brew cask info <AppName>` view the info for an app.
-  - `brew cask upgrade` view the info for an app.
-  - `brew cask outdated` view the info for an app.

 ### Disk Cleanup